Practical Notebook for Asking AI the Right Way

 - Practical, immediately usable content

-- Exclude ChatGPT basics already covered widely
+- Exclude ChatGPT basics that are already widely covered

-Copy-Paste Template
+Ready-to-Use Template

 Give me {{number}} ideas for {{topic}}.